hhzsmartlab/iowash/04_Evaluation/4_Evaluation.md

 **How did you like the iowash service?**

++ good
++ okay
++ I like it

 **Which Features did you find most useful?**

++ made settings on the washing machines are shown on the smartphone
++ digital process more convincing than analogue
++ Timer on the smartphone

 **What additional features would you expect?**

++

 **Which Features did you struggle with?**